amfibiya17/final-project/README.md

 npm start
 ```

-Once again leave this terminal running in the background, the application should open automatically.
+Please leave this terminal running in the background, the application should open automatically.

 ### Test